wolfSSL/wolfBoot/IDE/Renesas/e2studio/RA6M4/Readme.md

 ### 6) Execute inital boot

 Now, you can download and start wolfBoot program by e2Studio debugger.
 After starting the program, you can see the partition information as follows.
 If the boot program succeeds integrity and authenticity check, it initiate the application V1.
+To initially run `wolfBoot` project, 1.)
+Right-Click the Project name.
+2.)
+Select `Debug As` -> `Renesas GDB Hardware Debugging` 3.)
+Select `J-Link ARM`.
+Click OK.
+4.)
+Select `R7FA6M4AF`.
+Click OK.

 ```
 | ------------------------------------------------------------------- |